NVIDIA/NVFlare/examples/advanced/brats18/README.md

 The TensorBoard curves (smoothed with weight 0.8) for validation Dice for 600 epochs (600 rounds, 1 local epoch per round) during training are shown below:
 ![All training curve](./figs/nvflare_brats18.png)

-As shown, FedAvg achieves similar accuracy as centralized training, while DP will lead to some performance degradation based on the specific [parameter settings](./configs/brats_fedavg_dp/config/config_fed_client.json).
+As shown, FedAvg achieves similar accuracy as centralized training, while DP will lead to some performance degradation based on the specific [parameter settings](./configs/brats_fedavg_dp/app/config/config_fed_client.json).
 Different DP settings will have different impacts over the performance.

 ### Validation score
-The accuracy metrics under each settings are:
+The accuracy metrics under each setting are:

 | Config	| Val Overall Dice | 	Val TC Dice	 | 	Val WT Dice	 | 	Val ET Dice	 |
 | ----------- |------------------|---------------|---------------|---------------|